jubaglio/n3loxs/README.md

 ---
 `process`

 An integer to select the process to be studied.
-At the moment, 1 is for neutral Drell-Yan production (offshell photon), 2 is for charged W+ Drell-Yan production, 3 is for charged W- Drell-Yan production, 4 is for inclusive W+ H Higgs-strahlung production, 5 is for inclusive W- H Higgs-strahlung production, 6 is for the inclusive 5FS bbH process, 7 is for the inclusive ggH process.
+The program allows for the following options:
+* 1 is for the differential cross section Q^2*dxs/dQ^2 in neutral Drell-Yan production
+* 2 is for the differential cross section Q^2*dxs/dQ^2 in charged W+ Drell-Yan production
+* 3 is for the differential cross section Q^2*dxs/dQ^2 in charged W- Drell-Yan production
+* 4 is for the inclusive cross section in W+ H Higgs-strahlung production with a fixed scale
+* 5 is for the inclusive cross section in W- H Higgs-strahlung production with a fixed scale
+* 6 is for the inclusive cross section in Z H Higgs-strahlung production with a fixed scale
+* 7 is for the inclusive cross section in 5FS bbH process at a fixed scale
+* 8 is for the inclusive cross section in ggH process at a fixed scale.
+* 9 is for the neutral Drell-Yan production cross section in an invariant mass windows between Qmin and Qmax for the invariant lepton pair Q
+* 10 is for the charged W+ Drell-Yan production cross section in an invariant mass windows between Qmin and Qmax for the invariant lepton pair Q
+* 11 is for the charged W- Drell-Yan production cross section in an invariant mass windows between Qmin and Qmax for the invariant lepton pair Q
+* 12 is for the inclusive cross section in W+ H Higgs-strahlung production with a dynamical scale
+* 13 is for the inclusive cross section in W- H Higgs-strahlung production with a dynamical scale
+* 14 is for the inclusive cross section in Z H Higgs-strahlung production with a dynamical scale

 ---
 `PDFset`